uberhalit/SekiroFpsUnlockAndMore/README.md

 ## Usage

 The following graphical guide has to be done if you want to unlock the game's framerate or play on a higher refresh rate in fullscreen.
 If you do not wish to use that feature you can scroll down further to the guides on all other features.
-The graphic setup has to be done only once but as the patcher hot-patches the memory **you have to start the patcher every time you want use any of its features**.
+The graphic setup has to be done only once but as the patcher hot-patches the memory **you have to start the patcher every time you want to use any of its features**.

 The game enforces VSYNC and forces 60 Hz in fullscreen even on 144 Hz monitors so we have to override these.